Indexing Sway Farm on the Fuel Network

 SwayFarmContract.SellItem.handler(async ({ event, context }) => {

-const playerInfo = event.data.player_info;
+const playerInfo = event.params.player_info;

 context.Player.set({

-id: event.data.address.payload.bits,
+id: event.params.address.payload.bits,

 farmingSkill: playerInfo.farming_skill,